 Buñuelos are fried flour balls mixed with a small amount of cheese, which is about as well as I can explain them since I am experienced in eating them, not making them.

 I do not know what else they have, I only know that they are very rich, like something you might find at a state fair.
 The important thing is to find a good buñuelo because I don’t want you to get a bad impression, when so much depends on the quality of the ingredients and the date of production.
 It’s easiest if you ask a local Colombian where you can find the best buñuelos, as they will surely point you in the right direction.

 The first time I had a buñuelo, it was re-heated and stale, which put me off of them until my girlfriend many months later convinced me to try a good one, and now I crave a good buñuelo every now and again.
 Generally speaking the small ones are better than the big fat ones.
 And make sure you order from a place where they are making them fresh, rather sitting under a lamp.

-Bandeja Paisa is probably the most infamous dish in Colombia.
+Bandeja Paisa is probably the most infamous or well-known of the Colombian dishes.
 It is the typical traditional Colombian food throughout the the coffee region, including in Medellin.
 Only the “berracos,” as they call themselves, which in this context means the brave, will attempt to eat a Bandeja Paisa because it is a HUGE plate full of food made up almost entirely of carbohydrates and protein.

 It’s got a good amount of beans, rice, ground beef, blood sausage, fried plantain, chorizo, a fried egg, a small arepa, a piece of avocado, and the main attraction … a large piece of chicharron (which is pork fried with the skin).